cardboard-iguana/disposable-kali/README.md

 ## Usage
 To create a new engagement (container, control script, and data directory), just clone this repo and then run `bash mkenv.sh some-engagement-name` from inside of it.

 At the end of the process, the control script name will be provided and the script's `help` command will automatically run.
 Script commands are detailed below.
-A desktop launcher will also be created allowing for quick access; be aware that on macOS and Linux, the container will *not* terminate when finished, and must be manually stopped using `$CONTROL_SCRIPT stop`!

 ### Linux and macOS
 - `$CONTROL_SCRIPT start`: Start the engagement's container.